-2.2.5 The forecasts for future land requirements are not updated as part of this report but will be looked at as part of a full Development Plan review.
+2.2.5 The forecasts for future land requirements are not updated as part of this report but may be considered as part of any Development Plan review.

 1 Available to download from www.gov.gg/planningpolicy

 2.2.6 Drawing from the three stages described below, the ELS (2014) concludes that the forecasted employment land requirements can be substantially delivered through the existing portfolio with some key proposed additions.
 The identified recommended portfolio is reviewed as part of this update report.